-If you are into the custom apparel business, you probably have heard about Direct-To-Garment (DTG) printing.
-You may have seen YouTube videos promoting its high-profit margin as if it is a magical device that prints money.
-Well, what most custom t-shirt apparel entrepreneurs do not consider is the ‘hidden’ costs that come with owning a DTG machine.
+If you are into the custom apparel business, you probably have heard much about direct-to-garment (DTG) printing.
+You may have seen YouTube videos promoting its impressive print quality and the high profit margins you can earn – as though DTG is a magical MacGuffin that prints money to your benefit.
+Unfortunately, most custom t-shirt apparel entrepreneurs seem to forget about the ‘hidden’ costs of using a DTG printer.

-Let’s get down to the real cost of owning a DTG printer.
+Let’s get down to the real costs of owning a DTG printer.